jerodrhodes/ETL/README.md

-# Dylan Obermueller, Carlee Young, Jerod Rhodes, and Trevor Guleserian
+## Guidelines for ETL Project

-# Guidelines for ETL Project
+# Project by: Dylan Obermueller, Carlee Young, Jerod Rhodes, and Trevor Guleserian

 This document contains guidelines, requirements, and suggestions for Project 1.

 Team Effort